It can be frustrating to overdraw from your bank account when funds are low. You’re already short on cash and now you have to pay an extra fine.

 1. Watch your account balances

 Check your accounts regularly to make sure your balances aren’t too low.
-If your bank has a mobile app, you can see your balance any time.
+If your bank has a mobile app, you can see your balance at any time.

 2. Set up alerts for low balances